Pepstee/giga-architecture/README.md

 ## Scope and authority

 This repository contains explanations and planning material only.
-It contains no runtime implementation, Personal Vault contents, credentials, work state, deployment activation, or grant of authority.
-The documents retain their own proposal and ratification status.

 ## Canonical source identities